postcss/postcss.org/README.md

 ## Would you like to contribute?

 We need you're help to make this website come to life.
-If you would like to contribute you can do so from helping resolving some [issues](https://github.com/postcss/postcss.com/issues) or to visit our Gitter channel.
+If you would like to contribute you can do so from helping resolving some [issues](https://github.com/postcss/postcss.com/issues) from [Milestone 1.0](https://github.com/postcss/postcss.com/milestones/1.0) or to visit our Gitter channel.

 ## Gitter